centreborelli/s2p/README.md

     cp ~/local/bin/{CartConvert,GeoidEval,gdal_translate} .

-## Pleiades data
+## Satellite images datasets

-Several Pleiades stereoscopic datasets are available.
-We have pairs and triplets.
-Each image is accompanied by an `xml` file containing rpc coefficients.
+Each image must be accompanied by an `xml` file containing rpc coefficients.

-Due to storage limitations, the images are not available on this repository.
-If you want to run the s2p code, **you have to get a copy of our Pleiades dataset by other means.** The size of these images is around 40000 x 40000 pixels, covering an area of 20km x 20km.
+Due to storage limitations, no images are available on this repository.
+If you want to run the s2p code, **you have to get a copy of Pleiades, WorldView of QuickBird datasets by other means.** The typical size of a Pléiades image is around 40000 x 40000 pixels, covering an area of 20km x 20km.
 The files weigh approximately 2GB each.

 Run the script `data/pleiades/create_links.sh` to generate symbolic links to the images files and copy the `xml` files.
 The links will be located in the